BojanPLOJ/Bipropagation/README.md

 # Bipropagation
-This is a Demo App in Python/TensorFlow of the Bipropagation - a new Deep Learning algorithm.
+This is a Demo App in Python/TensorFlow of Bipropagation - a new Deep Learning algorithm.
-This algorithm is upgrade of the Backpropagation from which is 25 times faster and much more reliable (near 100% ).
+This algorithm is an upgrade of the Backpropagation, which is 25 times faster and much more reliable (near 100%).